morphisjustfun/NASA_CHALLENGE_UTILS/README.md

 - Weekly confirmed cases = Quantity of people with COVID positive results in the week = regions.positiveCases_100 * regions.population / 100000
 - Weekly deaths = Quantity of people with comfirmed COVID deaths in the week = regions.fall_100 * regions.population / 100000

-In order to ensure a relative scale, we divided two variables by the population, and renamed Open Covid Peru variables with more descriptive names:
+In order to ensure a relative scale and match the rates proposed by HHS, we divided two variables by the population, and renamed Open Covid Peru variables with more descriptive names:

 - confirmedDeaths100k = Quantity of confirmed COVID deaths for each one hundred thousand people.
 - confirmedCases100k = Quantity of positive COVID tests for each one hundred thousand tests.